-Birders don't need to be legal or political experts to protect habitat in legal and political ways.
-Staying informed about ongoing legislation that affects habitat development, refuge boundaries and wildlife protection is essential.
+- Support Habitat-Friendly Legislation: Birders don't need to be legal or political experts to protect habitat in legal and political ways.
+Staying informed about ongoing legislation that affects habitat development, refuge boundaries, and wildlife protection is essential.
 Informed birders can then cast appropriate votes to protect habitat as well as be in contact with their elected officials to encourage political support for saving critical habitat.

 Create New Habitat

-A single invasive plant can quickly choke an ecosystem and make habitat completely unsuitable for birds.
+- Remove Invasive Plants: A single invasive plant can quickly choke an ecosystem and make habitat completely unsuitable for birds.
 In many cases, just removing those unwelcome plants will revitalize the habitat so it can be productive and useful again.
-This can be an ongoing battle in many areas, but it is one that must be fought to restore useful habitat.
+This can be an ongoing battle in many areas, but it is one that must be fought to restore valuable habitat.

-Whether it is a project as small as a single yard or as large as a city's park system, the more bird-friendly landscaping that is designed, the more suitable habitat there will be for birds.
-This means choosing plants thoughtfully to provide food, water, shelter and nesting sites for birds.
-Diverse native plants such as seed-bearing flowers, berry bushes and evergreen trees are all important parts of bird-friendly landscaping.
+- Design Bird-Friendly Landscaping: Whether it is a project as small as a single yard or as large as a city's park system, the more bird-friendly landscaping that is designed, the more suitable habitat there will be for birds.
+This means choosing plants thoughtfully to provide food, water, shelter, and nesting sites for birds.
+Various native plants such as seed-bearing flowers, berry bushes, and evergreen trees are all important parts of bird-friendly landscaping.

-Birds will never have as much natural habitat available as there was before human development began, but supplementing remaining habitats can help make them even richer for birds.
-Adding bird baths, feeders and nesting boxes to habitats will provide birds with essential resources even in smaller, more limited habitats such as backyards or city parks.
+- Supplement Natural Spaces: Birds will never have as much natural habitat available as there was before human development began, but supplementing remaining habitats can help make those spaces even richer for birds.
+Adding birdbaths, feeders and nesting boxes to habitats will provide birds with essential resources even in smaller, more limited habitats such as backyards or city parks.